 - Some MLPs may return the investor’s principal, which may be perceived by the investor as actual yield.

-MLPs: Substantial Selloff and Decline in Value
+Master Limited Partnership: Substantial Selloff and Decline in Value

 By the end of 2015, market watchers and economists had written at length about these and other risks associated with MLPs as the Master Limited Partnership market had seen a substantial selloff and decline in value.
 Other commenters, though, continued to espouse the merits of MLPs as investment opportunities.